calstar/star-gitbook/tutorials/submitting-reimbursements.md

 ### Step 4 - Wait to hear back from the LEAD Center

 Wait for approval from the LEAD Center.
 They may reach out to you for more details.

-### Step 4 - Wait to hear back from the LEAD Center

 ## Index